furhadjidda/astro/README.md

 3. Build the firmware `cmake --build build`.
 4. Connect your device so it’s ready for file transfer.

+## VNC Server
+These are commands you will need to run everytime you need to access raspberry pi through VNC

+`vncserver :1 -localhost no -geometry 1920x1080`

+From the host side you will need to use this in place of the ip address

+`<ip-address>:1`

 # Gratitude and References:
 * A big thanks to Matthieu M  whose work on Fox bot not only helped me building my odometry but with his 3D printed stl files and ideas he presented in his project helped out a lot.